SystemsApproach/sdn/uses.rst

 Another cloud-inspired use case is traffic engineering applied to the wide-area links between datacenters.
-For example, Google has publicly described their private backbone, called B4, which is built entirely using white-box switches and SDN.
+For example, Google has publicly described their private backbone, called B4, which is built entirely using bare-metal switches and SDN.
 A central component of B4 is a *Traffic Engineering (TE)* control program that provisions the network according to the needs of various classes of applications.